 Crosswalks facilitate pedestrian crossings at intersections and mid-block locations.
-In New Mexico, motorists are legally required to yield to pedestrians in any unsignalized crosswalk.
+Per New York State laws and regulations, motorists are legally required to yield to pedestrians in any unsignalized crosswalk.

 On higher-volume, higher-speed, multi-lane streets, marked crosswalks should be accompanied by treatments to encourage motorist yielding and improve pedestrian safety, such as parking restrictions, nighttime lighting, yield signs and markings, median refuge islands, and pedestrian hybrid beacons.